CANADA STOCKS-TSX futures gain as oil prices rise

 TORONTO, May 23 Canada's main stock index rose on Tuesday after the Victoria Day holiday Monday, bolstered by bank stocks and a surge in BlackBerry Ltd shares.

-April 24 Stock futures pointed to a higher opening for Canada's main stock index on Monday as oil prices rose driven by expectations that OPEC will extend output cuts till the end of 2017.
+March 29 Stock futures pointed to a higher opening for Canada's main stock index on Wednesday as oil prices extended gains.

+Disruptions in Libya and views that an OPEC-led output reduction is likely to be extended helped oil prices, despite industry data showing an increase in U.S. crude inventories.

 (Morning News Call newsletter here ; The Day Ahead newsletter here)